-- 1.1 That the Overview and Scrutiny Committee notes the Housing Revenue Account 2022/23 and Four-year Outlook. - 1.2 That the Overview and Scrutiny recommends that the Information about the use of sub-contractors be included in the quarterly performance monitoring report.
-(Financial HRA Outturn report)
+- 1.1 That the Overview and Scrutiny Committee notes the Housing Revenue Account 2022/23 and Four-year Outlook. - 1.2 That information is provided for the level of council rent compared with other authorities for benchmarking for the current year and the number of tenants receiving rent rebate in the current financial year be provided to Council in February and to the Overview and Scrutiny Committee for their review of the Budget in the next municipal year.

-COMMITTEE E: Cabinet REPORT NUMBER: BCa/21/35 FROM: Councillor Simon Barrett, Cabinet Member for Finance DATE OF MEETING: 7 February 2022 OFFICER: Katherine Steel, Assistant Director, Corporate Resources KEY DECISION REF NO. CAB283
+COMMITTEE :: Cabinet REPORT NUMBER: MCa/21/34 FROM: Councillor John Whitehead, Cabinet Member for Finance DATE OF MEETING: 7 February 2022 OFFICER: Katherine Steel, Assistant Director, Corporate Resources KEY DECISION REF NO. CAB284